 So, he takes mom’s side when she insists that she’s still perfectly capable of driving her car.

-Rather than arguing, show him the doctor’s report stating that mom should no longer drive because of her advancing Alzheimer’s.
+Rather than arguing, show him the doctor’s report stating that Mom should no longer drive because of her advancing Alzheimer’s.

-And, point him to trusted sources of information about Alzheimer’s and dementia – like Alzheimer’s Association or here on DailyCaring.
+And, point him to trusted sources of information about Alzheimer’s and dementia, like Alzheimer’s Association or here on DailyCaring.

-3. Meet together with an expert
+Meet with an expert like a geriatric care manager

 Some family members may not believe you, but might listen to an impartial expert.